CS-433/ml-project-2-hapinness/README.md

 - Heat_2D_inference_f_5.ipynb: This file contains an implementation of the two dimensional heat equation.
 The desired solution has a parameter f that can be tuned to change its frequency.
 This notebook is an implementation with f=5.

+- Heat_3D.ipynb: This file contains an implementation of our custom three dimensional heat equation.
+The desired solution has a parameter alpha that can be tuned to change its frequency.

 - burgers_shock.mat: numerical approximations of the true solution of the viscous burgers' equation.

 ## References